oliwierptak/prisma-generator-builder/README.md

 npm install
 ```

-Now, set up `prisma.schema` and add custom generator.
-This way it can be executed when running `npx prisma generate`.
+See `README.md` in the generated `./build` folder to see how to easily setup `prisma.schema`.

 ### Schema setup

+A custom generator must be added to `prisma.schema` in order for it be executed with `npx prisma generate`.

 Depending on if you are using `ts-node` or `tsx`,
 and whenever you are using path aliases,